testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

 introduces the possibilities into the test code that otherwise would just check only one combination.
 While the same functionality can be achieved using a standard combinatorial test code that uses either nested for-loops or computes all combinations using a [Cartesian product] function, the ease and fun of using test [Sketch]es is unbeatable.
-Sketches allow to express choices in very natural way, and in more complicated test procedures they are hard to match in terms of test code expression and readability.
+Sketches allow us to express choices in a very natural way, and in more complicated test procedures, they are hard to match in terms of test code expression and readability.

 If you want to learn more, I invite you to read the [Combinatorial Tests] section in the [Handbook]